 Lindy Laurence is a Gates Public Service Law Scholar at the University of Washington School of Law.
 Prior to attending law school, Lindy was the Assistant Director of Legal Programs at Volunteer Legal Service in Pierce County.
 Lindy served on the board of the Incarcerated Mothers Advocacy Project from 2014-2016 and currently serves as the President of the Board for Northwest Community Legal Advocates, a non-profit law firm.

 Michelle Lucas joined the Access to Justice Board in 2017.
-She is a Staff Attorney at Sexual Violence Legal Services of the YWCA where she provides civil legal assistance to survivors of sexual assault.
+She the Associate Director at the Tenant Law Center and formerly a Staff Attorney at Sexual Violence Legal Services of the YWCA where she provided civil legal assistance to survivors of sexual assault.
 She clerked for Judge Michael Downes of the Snohomish County Superior Court, and prior to that worked in social services with the City of Seattle and Solid Ground, focusing on seniors and people with disabilities.
 Michelle spent several years as a volunteer domestic violence victim advocate with the Seattle Police Department Victim Support Team, and is a current volunteer with KCBA’s Neighborhood Legal Clinics.
 Michelle received her Juris Doctorate from Seattle University School of Law and her Bachelor of Arts from the University of Washington.

 Gordon Thomas Honeywell